lowrycode/coin_tower_topple/README.md

 For instance, when the tower height reaches or exceeds the topple height, the game is over, so there's no need to store a value representing the probability of a future reward.
 In such cases, attempting to access a missing key would result in a `KeyError`.

-This was easily resolved by using the `.get()` method, which provides a fallback value when a key is not found.
+This was easily resolved using the `.get()` method, which provides a fallback value when a key is not found.

 For example: